emotion-js/emotion/.changeset/odd-insects-cough.md

 '@emotion/styled': patch
 ---

-fix for typescript error importing @emotion/styled/base when using isolatedModules
+Fix for TypeScript error when importing `@emotion/styled/base` in combination with `isolatedModules` option.